Introducing the IDFB Helpline

-In response to the expressed needs of Parties, the IDFB will introduce a new Helpline for Parties who are looking for more technical and practical knowledge, as well as hands-on experience in regards to the alignment of finance and biodiversity.
+In response to the expressed needs of Parties, the IDFB introduced a new Helpline for Parties who are looking for more technical and practical knowledge and as well as hands-on experience with implementing the goals and targets of the GBF focused on the alignment of finance with biodiversity.

 polina-kocheva-z3vwvmPQnFU-unsplash

 Our expert panel is here to answer all of your questions and provide the support you need.
 With specialists in finance, biodiversity, and sustainable development, our team is dedicated to offering comprehensive insights and solutions.
-Browse the sample questions listed, or get in touch with us via the contact form.
+Browse the recent questions posed to our experts below, or get in touch with us via the contact form with your own questions.

 Financial institutions are increasingly aware that, alongside climate change, the loss of biodiversity and the related decline in ecosystem services are creating new risks for businesses and exacerbating existing systemic risks in the financial system.
 Establishing an enabling policy environment that supports financial institutions in better managing these risks and in capitalising on opportunities is key.
 Within the negotiations for the Global Biodiversity Framework (GBF), more and more attention is being directed towards the alignment of the financial sector with the goals of the GBF.